2.2 Chemistry, Terminology, and Acronyms

 PFAAs are some of the least complex PFAS molecules.
 They are essentially non-degradable under normal environmental conditions.
 Biotic and abiotic degradation of many polyfluoroalkyl substances may result in the formation of PFAAs.
 As a result, PFAAs are sometimes referred to as “terminal PFAS” or “terminal degradation products,” meaning no further degradation products will form from them under environmental conditions.
 Polyfluoroalkyl substances that degrade to create terminal PFAAs are referred to as “precursors.”
-Longer chain PFAAs do not degrade to shorter chain PFAAs.
+Longer chain PFAAs are not known to biodegrade to shorter chain PFAAs.

-- Perfluoroalkyl carboxylic acids (PFCAs), or perfluoroalkyl carboxylates, are used commercially and can be formed as terminal degradation products of select precursor polyfluoroalkyl substances, such as FTOHs.
+- Perfluoroalkyl carboxylic acids (PFCAs), or perfluoroalkyl carboxylates, are used commercially and can be formed as terminal degradation products of select precursor polyfluoroalkyl substances, such as fluorotelomer alcohols (FTOHs).
 An example PFCA is PFOA.

-- Perfluoroalkane sulfonic acids (PFSAs), or perfluoroalkyl sulfonates, also are used commercially and can be formed as terminal degradation products of select precursor polyfluoroalkyl substances, such as perfluoroalkyl sulfonamide ethanols (PFOSEs).
+- Perfluoroalkane sulfonic acids (PFSAs), or perfluoroalkane sulfonates, also are used commercially and can be formed as terminal degradation products of select precursor polyfluoroalkyl substances, such as perfluoroalkane sulfonamido ethanols (FASEs).
 An example PFSA is PFOS.

-Other subgroups of PFAAs are introduced in Section 220.127.116.11.
+Other subgroups of PFAAs are introduced below.
 Some of those are compounds that are receiving increasing attention, are being added to commercial laboratory target analyte lists, and are being detected in the environment.
+Other PFAAs include: